peteroupc/peteroupc.github.io/randomfunc.md

         return count
     END METHOD

+<a id=Geometric_Distribution></a>
+### Geometric Distribution

-The _geometric distribution_ is a negative binomial distribution with `successes = 1`; if `px`/`py` is 1/2, it models the task "Flip a coin until you get tails, then count the number of heads."
+The geometric distribution is a negative binomial distribution with `successes = 1`.
+Here, the sampled number is the number of failures that have happened before one success happens.
+(This is the definition used in _Mathematica_, for example.
+Saucier 2000, p.
+44, also mentions an alternative definition that includes the success, and this is the definition used, for example, in (Devroye 1986, p.
+498)<sup>[**(9)**](#Note9)</sup>.)
+For example, if `p` is 1/2, the geometric distribution models the task "Flip a coin until you get tails, then count the number of heads."
 As a unique property of the geometric distribution, the number of trials that have already failed in a row says nothing about the number of new trials that will fail in a row.

 <a id=Random_Integers_with_a_Given_Positive_Sum></a>
 ### Random Integers with a Given Positive Sum